 I retired in 2011 after over 38 years in public education.
 I have done many things in education beginning as a Spanish teacher and ending as the Executive Director of Programs for Exceptional Children in Nash-Rocky Mount Public Schools.
 I am the proud mother of two wonderful daughters and four perfect grandchildren.
 My oldest grandson has severe Autism and my youngest grandson has Down Syndrome.
 My passion for, in some small way, leaving the world a better place includes opening doors for people like my grandsons.
 My favorite quote is, not surprisingly, “You must be the change you want to see in this world.” – Mahatma Gandhi.
 If you want to chat or if you have questions my email is firstname.lastname@example.org

 I am a retired National Board Certified Exceptional Children’s Teacher and Behavior Specialist.
 Throughout my 31 year career, I always advocated that with only minor accommodations and teaching the right skills, students with disabilities could achieve amazing potentials and levels of independence.
-Of all the students in my long career I’ve never met one who wanted to fail.
-Now those students are adults and want the same things that we all want.
-To be productive citizens, contribute to their families and communities and to work!
+Now those students are adults and want the same things that we all want; to be productive citizens, contribute to their families and communities and to work!
 I believe that the WhirliDogs Café and Training Center will give many that crucial first experience that employers always want.
 “You must do the thing you think you cannot do.” – Eleanor Roosevelt.
 If you would like to contact me feel free to email me at email@example.com

 I am a retired educator.
 During my career, I have taught English as a Second Language and Spanish from Kindergarten to the college level.
 I retired as the English as a Second Language and World Languages Coordinator in Nash-Rocky Mount Public Schools in 2014.
 I have always been a passionate advocate of social justice and social equality.
 Fortunately, through my job and community volunteering I had plenty of opportunities to help students and families remove the barriers and roadblocks that prevented them from developing to their best potential, with the ultimate goal of becoming productive citizens of our communities.
 The WhirliDogs’ initiative gives me the chance to continue working for equal opportunities for all.
 “Give every other human being every right you claim for yourself.”― Robert G. Ingersoll firstname.lastname@example.org